 How to Play Mice and Mystics

-Mice and Mystics plays by means of episodes in which the story slowly unfolds around the characters.
+Our Mice and Mystics review is meant to help you get started, not give away spoilers.
+The game plays by means of episodes in which the story slowly unfolds around the characters.
 If you’re a monster, you could potentially play any mission out of order, but that would completely ruin the story.
 Don’t do that.

 Timer Track & Monster Surges

-There’s a lot of different symbols on the dice, and not all of them will be used each turn.
-The numbers are primarily used for movement of your characters, and in combat, each symbol is used for a different action.
+There are lot of different symbols on the dice, and not all of them are used each turn.
+Use the numbers to indicate the movement of your characters, and in combat, each symbol is used for a different action.

 Bow: Hit for ranged attacks.